User Experience

 A prototype for every situation

 In a large technology like this, it's important to have a prototype for every situation.
-These solutions addressed situations like a user failing to connect, trying to connect twice, a device already connected, etc.
+I developed more than 17 prototypes.
+These covered situations, such as a user failing to connect, trying to connect twice, or a device already being connected, etc.

 12 faculty - moderated with interviews